lucasfini/Gallery/README.md

 ## Example Project and Code.

+I have made the code available to download on this github page.

 **First:** Import selected images into drawable that you want to view in the Gallery.

 ![image of drawable](https://github.com/lucasfini/Gallery/blob/master/images/drawable.png)